AndreKuts/dufap/README.md

             // 12.
 Update state
             updateState { $0.number += 1 }

-            // This state update method is not protected if the actions co-occur from different threads
+            // This way of simultaneous actions from different threads can lead to losing some state value updates.
             // state.number += 1

         case .updateTextField(let newText):